MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 When the rich text editor is enabled, users can mention other users and entities in notes and posts using the **@** and **#** symbols.
 Configuration for the rich text editor is available in the maker experience in **Power Apps**: [make.powerapps.com](https://make.powerapps.com "make.powerapps.com").
 The users and entities that are displayed are pulled from the configuration file provided in the **Rich text editor configuration URL** column.
 More information: [Use the rich text editor control in Power Apps](/powerapps/maker/model-driven-apps/rich-text-editor-control)

-By default, the **@** symbol returns matches with the first name, last name, or email address of system users starting with the search string.
+By default, the **@** symbol returns matches with the first name, family name, or email address of system users starting with the search string.

 By default, the **#** symbol returns matches with the account and contact name table records starting with the search string.